windranger-io/windranger-treasury/docs/specs/bond_single.md

 ### Security Asset

 The Security Asset can be any ERC20 assets, with support needed for those that implement the non-standard `decreaseAllowance` and `increaseAllowance` functions.

+The addresses involved in Security Asset transfers may be of any type (i.e. simple wallet, multi-sig wallet or contract).

 There is an edge case of direct transfer of the Security Asset to the Bond contract address, this occurrence must not affect Bond behaviour (i.e. deposit, slash, redemm ).